 Why are you telling me this?

 That's entirely possible and relatively simple.
 Your browser is where your cookie information is stored.
 Each browser has a different method for you to delete cookies or edit your privacy settings.
-The following resource offers you simple guides on how to remove cookies from each browser: http://www.aboutcookies.org/Default.aspx?page=2
+The following resource offers you simple guides on how to remove cookies from each browser.

 Opting out of these cookies will often result in a slower or less pleasant browsing experience.

 If you have more questions, we would love to hear from you.
-Please drop us a line using firstname.lastname@example.org - if you could put the word cookies in your subject line, that would be great.
+Please drop a line to Customer Service at OBConcierge@orlebarbrown.com or our Data Privacy Manager at email@example.com - if you could put the word Cookies in your subject line, that would be great.